oxfordcontrol/COSMO.jl/README.md

 s.t. trace(A_i*X) = b_i, i=1,...,m
      X in S+
 ```
+where S+ is the cone of symmetric positive semidefinite matrices.
 The problem data has to be transformed into the following vector matrix description of the problem:
 ```
 min 1/2 x'Px + q'x
 s.t.
 Ax = b, x in S+